Best Markers for Coloring: Your Guide to Coloring Book Supplies

 As a parent with young children, I don’t always want to leave alcohol markers lying around.
 That’s where markers that don’t bleed come into play on our coloring journey.
 They’re a lifesaver for double-sided books, and they’re kid-friendly too, since they’re not alcohol-based.

-A couple others worth mentioning are the Posca Paint Marker Pens and Tombow Dual Brush Art Marker Pens.
-The Posca's are going to be very similar to the Grabie Acrylics mentioned above.
-Tombow’s got that brush-tip magic, blending almost like alcohol markers but without the bleed.
-Both are solid choices if you’re after best markers for coloring books that play nice with your pages.
+Another water-based option worth mentioning is Tombow Dual Brush Art Marker Pens.
+Tombow’s have that brush-tip magic, blending almost like alcohol markers but without the bleed.
+Posca, Grabie, and Tombow are all solid choices if you’re after best markers for coloring books that play nice with your pages.
 If you’re new to coloring books and want more tips, check out our Beginners Guide to Coloring Books for a great starting point.

 Don't sleep on Ohuhu when looking for a bleed-free option, either.
 They are a brand that has cemented themselves as a high quality name.
 Don't expect the same results that you'll get from their alcohol markers, but you also won't pay as much.
 These come in forms such as glitter markers or dual-tip washable fineliners.
 Ohuhu even offers washable dot markers for the tiniest of tots.